nengwuzhi/nengwuzhi.github.ioce/_posts/2015-02-04-youtube-full.md

 title: YouTube full
 tags: [video, music, iframe]
 category: [video]
+summary: Here you see an image post with a full-width layout.
 ---
 This youtube video uses the iframe instead of the thumbnail image on the index pages.